swcarpentry/matlab-novice-inflammation/episodes/06-defensive.md

 "My program doesn't work" isn't good enough: in order to diagnose and fix problems, we need to be able to tell correct output from incorrect.
-If we can write a test case for the failing case&mdash;i.e., if we can assert that with *these* inputs, the function should produce *that* result&mdash;
-then we're ready to start debugging.
+If we can write a test case for the failing case—i.e., if we can assert that with *these* inputs, the function should produce *that* result—then we're ready to start debugging.
 If we can't,
 then we need to figure out how we're going to know when we've fixed things.